-Each new student will be advised for the first year by the Admissions Coordinator and First Year Advisor who will help the student identify the courses to be taken during the first year of the student's program.
-After the first year of study, students will be assigned to a faculty advisor based on their area of interest.
+For their first year, each new student will be advised by the Educational Support Specialist & First Year Advisor who will help the student identify the courses to be taken during the first year of the student's program.
+After the first year of study, students are assigned to a faculty advisor based on their area of interest.
 It is the responsibility of the student to initiate advising meetings.
 Advising meetings should happen no less than once per semester.
 Each student's program of study is individualized to meet his or her unique professional goals through the student's choice of electives and through externship and dissertation experiences.